Hgreen528/Hgreen528.github.io/README.md

 This project involved several complex technical challenges.
 Below are a few key examples that highlight my problem-solving approach.

-Of course.
-Here is the revised "Challenge" section, integrating your latest feedback and context.

----

 ### ## Challenge: Architecting a High-Quality, Cost-Effective, and Performant AI Pipeline

 As the sole architect and developer, the primary engineering challenge of Monogatari was to continuously balance three competing goals from its inception: